-ASM votes proxies for substantially all client accounts.
-Clients also may elect to vote their own proxy ballots.
-ASM believes that the voting of proxies can be an important tool for investors to promote best practices in corporate governance and ASM will vote all proxies in the best interests of its clients as investors.
+ASC votes proxies for substantially all ASC client accounts.
+Clients may elect to vote their own proxy ballots.
+ASC believes that the voting of proxies can be an important tool for investors to promote best practices in corporate governance and ASC will vote all proxies in the best interests of its clients as investors.

-ASM utilizes the proxy voting guidelines set forth by our third party service provider, Institutional Shareholder Services, Inc. ("ISS").
-Clients have an option of selecting one of three sets of written guidelines: Standard, Taft-Hartley (labor sensitive), or SRI (socially responsible investing).
-Since ASM believes ISS' voting guidelines have been developed in the shareholders' best interests, ASM typically follows ISS recommendations.
+ASC utilizes the proxy voting guidelines set forth by our third-party service provider, Institutional Shareholder Services, Inc. ("ISS").
+Clients have an option of selecting one of three sets of written guidelines: Standard (US Voting Guidelines), Taft-Hartley (labor sensitive), or SRI (Catholic Faith Based).
+Since ASC believes ISS' voting guidelines have been developed in the shareholders' best interests, ASC typically follows ISS recommendations.
 Similarly, we will not notify clients of "material" proxy proposals prior to voting because we believe the voting guidelines have been created to promote best practices in corporate governance.
-Clients, however, may contact ASM to inquire how a particular proposal will be voted.
+Clients, however, may contact ASC to inquire how a particular proposal will be voted.

-ISS votes proxies and maintains voting records on behalf of ASM.
-Based on clients written guidelines, votes are automatically sent into the proxy voting system.
-ASM monitors the vendor's activities and reports to the Compliance Department on a regular basis.
-ASM will vote only proxy ballots received, and will utilize its best efforts in obtaining missing ballots on behalf of clients.
-Since there can be many factors affecting proxy ballot retrieval, it is possible that ASM will not receive a ballot in time to place a vote.
-Clients who participate in securities lending programs should be aware that ASM or its third party vendor will not call back any shares on loan for proxy voting purposes.
+ISS administers the voting of proxies and maintains voting records on behalf of ASC.
+Based on a client's choice of voting guidelines, votes are typically sent automatically into the proxy voting system.
+Unless otherwise directed by a client, ASC may override ISS's vote recommendation based on ASC's analysis of the proxy.
+ASC monitors the vendor's activities and reports to the Compliance Department on a regular basis.
+ASC will vote only proxy ballots received and will utilize its best efforts in obtaining missing ballots on behalf of clients.
+Since there can be many factors affecting proxy ballot retrieval, it is possible that ASC or its third-party vendor will not receive a ballot in time to place a vote.
+Clients who participate in securities lending programs should be aware that ASC will not call back any shares on loan for proxy voting purposes.

-Since ASM may have a significant business relationship or personal investments with some proxy issuers, it is possible that a conflict between the client's interest and ASM interest will arise.
-In such cases, ASM votes proxies solely on the investment merits of the proposal.
-As a general rule, ASM will default to the vendor's policy for the vote.
-On occasion, ASM will consult with our compliance team and/or our Investment Committee prior to casting a vote.
+Since ASC may have a significant business relationship or personal investment with some proxy issuers, it is possible that a conflict between the client's interest and ASC interest will arise.
+In such cases, ASC votes proxies solely on the investment merits of the proposal.
+As a general rule, ASC will default to the vendor's policy for the vote.
+On occasion, ASC will consult with our compliance team and/or our Investment Committee prior to casting a vote.

-ASM's proxy voting policy and procedures are available on its website (www.atalantasosnoff.com).
-Clients may obtain a copy of the proxy voting policy and procedures by contacting ASM's Compliance Department either by email (wed@atalantasosnoff.com) or by phone (212-867-5000).
-Clients may also obtain information from ASM about how we voted any proxies on behalf of their account(s) by contacting us at the phone number or email provided directly above.
+ASC's proxy voting policy and procedures are available on its website (www.atalantasosnoff.com).
+Clients may obtain a copy of the proxy voting policy and procedures by contacting ASC's Compliance Department either by email (mrk@atalantasosnoff.com) or by phone (212-867-5000).
+Clients may also obtain information from ASC about how we voted any proxies on behalf of their account(s) by contacting us at the phone number or email provided directly above.
 Since written voting guidelines are available upon request, our client proxy reports will provide a reason for any proxy vote that is against such written guidelines.

-In addition, if "Class Action" documents are received by ASM on behalf of clients (except for Wrap Program Clients, UMA Program Clients and IRIA clients), ASM will ensure that clients either participate in, or opt out of, any class action settlements received.
-ASM will determine if it is in the best interest of clients to recover monies from a class action.
+In addition, if "Class Action" documents are received by ASC on behalf of clients, ASC will ensure that clients either participate in, or opt out of, any class action settlements received.
+ASC will determine if it is in the best interest of clients to recover monies from a class action.
 ASC's Investment Committee will determine the action to be taken when receiving class action notices.
-In the event ASM opts out of a class action settlement, ASM will maintain documentation of any cost/benefit analysis to support its decision.
+In the event ASC opts out of a class action settlement, ASC will maintain documentation of any cost/benefit analysis to support its decision.